 If humanistic therapy makes sense to you as a helpful way to deal with your mental health challenges, you might want to begin therapy with a therapist who practices that style of therapy.
 You can choose from hundreds of therapists at BetterHelp for online therapy.
 Many of the Better Help therapists practice humanistic methods.
 You can find out about each therapist by reading their profile on the BetterHelp website.
 Below you can read some reviews of BetterHelp counselors from people who have been helped.

-Do you believe you are good enough and powerful enough to solve your problems?
-If not, do you wish you felt that way?
-Either way, humanistic therapy might be the right choice for you.
 As you come to understand yourself in a more positive light, you can take charge of your responses to stress and bad situations.
-By the time you've been in therapy for a short while, you'll already be starting to make the changes you need to make to your thoughts, your behaviors and your physical health.
-All you need to do right now is to take that first step towards the better life that awaits you!
+By the time you've been in therapy for a short while, you'll already be starting to make the changes you need to improve your thoughts, your behaviors, and your physical health.
+Your issues are manageable, all you need are the right tools.
+Take the first step today.